-Get business cards and letterhead that portrays they image and characteristics of your business.
+Get business cards and letterhead that portray the image and characteristics of your business.

-These are all some of the first things anyone would advise a new entrepreneur to do before even considering contacting clients.
+These are all some of the first things anyone would advise a new business owner to do before even considering contacting clients.

 Personally, I would have a hard time taking someone seriously if their “business” was running a website and email on a free account, whose business cards looked like they were typed on a sheet of plain copy paper, or whose phone was answered by their kids (but that’s just me), so I definitely would have a hard time taking them seriously if they couldn’t create a Facebook page–which, by the way, costs absolutely nothing except a little bit of time.